Uduaghan Woos Investors To Delta, Says Environment Is Very Conducive

 " "We have a One-Stop Shop to assist those who want to do business in Delta State," the Governor said, noting that work has commenced at the Warri Industrial Park.

 The Managing Director of Control Risk in charge of West Africa, Mr Tom Griffin said, "Delta State is a land of opportunities," and observed that risks involved in doing business in the state are peculiar to what is happening in other parts of Africa.

-Dr. Salami who spoke at the occasion, noted that Delta State is the fourth highest economy in Nigeria, adding, “Delta has the foundation and is building on those foundation, there is a lot of virgin areas for people to invest on.”
+Dr Salami, who spoke at the occasion, noted that Delta State is the fourth largest economy in Nigeria, adding, "Delta has the foundation and is building on those foundations, there are lots of virgin areas for people to invest on.

-Others who spoke at the occasion, including Dr David Ige of the Nigeria National Petroleum Corporation who disclosed that work has commenced at the gas project at Ogidigben stated that Delta is safe for industries to thrive.
+" Others who spoke at the occasion, including Dr David Ige of the Nigeria National Petroleum Corporation who disclosed that work has commenced at the gas project at Ogidigben and reaffirming that Delta is safe for industries to thrive.